TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon.md

 \cond SOC_AM261X
    -  Support for point-to-point and bus communication.
    -  Support for baud rates from 2.5 MHz, 4 MHz, 6.67 MHz, 8 MHz, and 16 MHz.
+   -  Support for oversampling ratio with different baud rates.
 <table>
 <tr>
     <th rowspan="2">Clock Source